-C.S.H.B.
-1808 amends the Human Resources Code to require the minimum standards for a day-care center or registered family home promulgated by the executive commissioner of the Health and Human Services Commission to be consistent with:
+C.S.S.B.
+952 amends the Human Resources Code to require the minimum standards for a day-care center or registered family home promulgated by the executive commissioner of the Health and Human Services Commission (HHSC) to be consistent with:

-- the most recent edition of the standards for physical activity and screen time as published by the American Academy of Pediatrics in Caring for Our Children: National Health and Safety Performance Standards; Guidelines for Early Care and Education Programs; and - the nutrition standards in the child and adult care food program administered by the Department of Agriculture.
+- American Academy of Pediatrics standards for physical activity and screen time as published in Caring for Our Children: National Health and Safety Performance Standards; Guidelines for Early Care and Education Programs, 4th Edition; and - the nutrition standards in the child and adult care food program administered by the Department of Agriculture.

-C.S.H.B.
-1808 establishes that a day-care center or registered family home is not required to participate in or comply with the reporting requirements of the child and adult care food program.
+C.S.S.B.
+952 establishes that a day-care center or registered family home is not required to participate in or comply with the reporting requirements of the child and adult care food program.
+The bill authorizes HHSC, upon determining that the economic impact of requiring a day-care center or registered family home to comply with such a minimum standard is sufficiently great to make compliance impractical, to require the center or home to meet the guidelines of the minimum standard through an alternative method.
 The bill requires the executive commissioner to adopt the rules necessary to implement the bill's provisions.